mkylahyun/DH110/assignment007/README.md

 ### Usability Test #1

 My participant was a 23 year old female who enjoys cooking and has had previous experience living alone, buying groceries, and managing the pantry.
 She has never used Cooklist but has previous experience using other food-tracking apps for diet/health reasons.
 The full recording was unfortunately lost but a short test recording clip as evidence of usability test can be found [here](https://drive.google.com/drive/folders/1Twu7XgzMQJyyg_V-Wds8Yi-694c_oesp?usp=sharing).
-However her responses are still accessible and saved in the usability test form that can be viewed [here](https://docs.google.com/forms/d/e/1FAIpQLSf6syBLpTXwPt2C4za67BNhgz-P5KgrCdi5QaDybykJTOfHMQ/viewform?usp=sharing).
+However her responses are still accessible and saved in the usability test [form](https://docs.google.com/forms/d/e/1FAIpQLSf6syBLpTXwPt2C4za67BNhgz-P5KgrCdi5QaDybykJTOfHMQ/viewform?usp=sharing).

 **Insights**
+💡 "The expiring soon items are very easy to view and I like how the 'eat by' texts are in red."
+This participant found it very easy to navigate through the different sections and had no problem completing the first task.
+She was able to go through every section and found all the expiring soon items.
+She noted that the red texts definitely gives her a sense of urgency to consume them before it goes to waste.

+💡 Confusing title and number for "food waste" graph When doing the second task, she mentioned that since the number and graph is the first thing that visually comes to her eyes, she thought that the number was the percentage of food waste.